selinon/selinon/docs.source/yaml.rst

       * ``json`` - trace directly to a JSON

-        * not parameterizable - accepts only a boolean - e.g. ``json: true`` to turn JSON tracing on, all tracepoints are one-liners so they are consumable to ELK (Elastic Seach+Logstash+Kibana) of (Elastic Search+Fluentd+Kibana) stack for later log inspection
+        * not parameterizable - accepts only a boolean - e.g. ``json: true`` to turn JSON tracing on, all tracepoints are one-liners so they are consumable to ELK (Elastic Seach+Logstash+Kibana) or (Elastic Search+Fluentd+Kibana) stack for later log inspection

   * **Required:** false